 Highway 101 (State Beaches off ramp).
 Ventura River Group Camp is at the west end of Main Street in Ventura.

-Campsites can be reserved up to seven months in advance by using Reserve America.
+Campsites can be reserved up to six months in advance.
 During the off-season, camping is on a first come first serve basis.
 Reservations are necessary for the rest of the year.

 From October 1 through March 31, the park is open Friday through Saturday only.
 The campground is for self-contained vehicle camping only with no tents.
 Emma Wood State Beach 900 West Main Street Ventura, CA, CA 93001